Haivision/srt/docs/APISocketOptions.md

 - **Default value**: 120 ms (depicted as 0) in Live mode, 0 in File mode (see [`SRTO_TRANSTYPE`](#SRTO_TRANSTYPE)).

-- The latency value defines the **minimum** receiver buffering delay before delivering an SRT data packet from receiving SRT socket to a receiving application.
-The provided value is used on the connection establishment (handshake exchange) stage to fixate the end to end latency of the transmission.
-The effective end-to-end latency `L` will be fixed aa the network transmission time of the final handshake packet (~1/2 RTT) plus the **negotiated** latency value `Ln`.
+- The latency value defines the **minimum** receiver buffering delay before delivering an SRT data packet from a receiving SRT socket to a receiving application.
+The provided value is used in the connection establishment (handshake exchange) stage to fix the end-to-end latency of the transmission.
+The effective end-to-end latency `L` will be fixed as the network transmission time of the final handshake packet (~1/2 RTT) plus the **negotiated** latency value `Ln`.
-Data packets will stay in the receiver buffer for at least `L` microseconds since the timestamp of the packet independent of the actual network transmission times (RTT variations) of these packets.
+Data packets will stay in the receiver buffer for at least `L` microseconds since the timestamp of the packet, independent of the actual network transmission times (RTT variations) of these packets.

-- The actual value of the receiver buffering delay `Ln` (the negotiated latency) used on a connection is determined by the negotiation on the connection establishment (handshake exchange) phase as the maximum of the `SRTO_RCVLATENCY` value and the value of [`SRTO_PEERLATENCY`](#SRTO_PEERLATENCY) set by the peer.
+- The actual value of the receiver buffering delay `Ln` (the negotiated latency) used on a connection is determined by the negotiation in the connection establishment (handshake exchange) phase as the maximum of the `SRTO_RCVLATENCY` value and the value of [`SRTO_PEERLATENCY`](#SRTO_PEERLATENCY) set by the peer.

 - Reading the `SRTO_RCVLATENCY` value on a socket after the connection is established provides the actual (negotiated)